aesthetic-suite/website/docs/packages/style/api.md

 ### `renderRuleGrouped`

-> Renderer#renderRuleGrouped(properties: Rule, options?: RenderOptions): ClassName
+> Engine#renderRuleGrouped(properties: Rule, options?: RenderOptions): ClassName

 Grouped rules work in a similar fashion to [rules](#renderrule), but instead of creating a unique class per declaration (atomic), they group all declarations within a single class (non-atomic).
 This